and270/maps_prompting/README.md

 The accompanying [paper](#citation) (details to be updated with new benchmark results) demonstrates how this method can significantly boost accuracy across various benchmarks and LLMs.

+This framework is designed to test the intrinsic reasoning capabilities of LLMs.
+As such, all models are run without access to external tools like code interpreters or calculators.

 ## Table of Contents
 - [Overview](#overview)
 - [Features](#features)